anaconda0905/Feature-Selection-Python/README.md

-# Feature-Selection-Python
-Simple Feature Selection in Python
+# Simple Feature Selection in Python
+Feature importance gives you a score for each feature of your data, the higher the score more important or relevant is the feature towards your output variable.

+￼